DennisHeimbigner/nchdf4/README.md

 1. There is still substantial cruft that could be removed.
 2. The github repository contains some files solely for author's use: e.g. cf, cf.cmake.
+3. nchdf4 has its own copy of netcdf-h, which may need to be updated if any relevant constants change.

 ## <a name="References">References</a>
 [1] https://support.hdfgroup.org/release4/obtainsrc.html#src